mickwheelz/Salesforce-Trailhead-IOT/README.md

 `echo | openssl s_client -connect <your instance url>:443 | openssl x509 -fingerprint -noout`

 3. You will need to change the username, password, token, client secret and client key to match your org's configuration

+## Next Steps ##

+This code is fairly generic and could easily be used/extended to create any type of record you want inside salesforce (Custom or Standard Objects, Platform Events, etc)

+You could also extend it to allow for reading of data from records, or anything else the salesforce REST APIs can do!
+You could also add additonal sensors, etc to your ESP8266 to allow for more advanced IoT implementations.